isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2023-06-06-post-15 June 2023 | Growing Revenues & Expanding Efficiently.md

 From attending this session, you can expect to:

-1. Learn how you can use Wizly to manage the growth of your company efficiently and boost your sales and investment cycles
+1. Learn about new tools that can help manage growth of your company efficiently and boost your sales and investment cycles

 2. Gain insights from founders and C-suites who overcame challenges and scaled their companies, and how you can too

-3. Get guidance from the Wizly team on how you can work, learn, and collaborate with experts to grow your company
+3. Get guidance on how you can work, learn, and collaborate with experts to grow your company

 Register for the event [here](https://forms.gle/gCqMS1WHMCzksfX17)